Skip to main content

 “[A] good right-handed hitter with an average platoon split is much better against lefties than an average right-handed hitter with a large platoon split (and of course, is much, much better against righties).
 Likewise, we see that the variation in platoon splits for left-handed hitters is significantly less than the variation in overall OBP or wOBA skill levels.
 This doesn’t mean that we should ignore variations in platoon for batters, but it does indicate that it is of secondary importance.”

 In other words, a good batter is probably as good or better on his “bad” side than an average (or worse) batter on his “good” side.
-You can see, if you hunt about on the web, that others generally agree; here’s one example from a different FanGraphs analysis by the same Ben Clemens (August 17, 2020):
+You can see, if you hunt about on the web, that others generally agree; here’s one example from a different FanGraphs analysis by the above-cited Ben Clemens (“The Platoon Advantage Will Mislead You”, August 17, 2020):

 “In other words, which teams have the platoon advantage most and least often is often just a proxy for which handedness their best hitters are, and whether they have hitters good enough that they should play every day regardless of matchup.”

-Putting a lesser hitter in the lineup for a better just because the lesser has the “platoon advantage” and the better doesn’t is just plain bad baseball.
+Putting a lesser hitter in the lineup for a better one just because the lesser has the “platoon advantage” and the better one doesn’t is just plain bad baseball.

 Return to the page top. ↑